sib-swiss/containers-introduction-training/docs/course_material/2_managing_docker.md

     In the case of the ubuntu the default command is `bash`, returning a shell in `bash` (i.e. *Bourne again shell*).
 Adding the options `-i` and `-t` (`-it`) to your `docker run` command will therefore result in an interactive `bash` shell.
 You can modify this default behaviour.
 More on that later, when we will work on [Dockerfiles](3_dockerfiles.md).

 !!! note "The difference between `Config` and `ContainerConfig`"
     The configuration at `Config` represents the image, the configuration at `ContainerConfig` the last step during the build of the image, i.e. the last layer.
-More info e.g. at [this post at stackoverflow](https://stackoverflow.com/questions/36216220/what-is-different-of-config-and-containerconfig-of-docker-inspect).
+More info e.g. at [this post at Stack Overflow](https://stackoverflow.com/questions/36216220/what-is-different-of-config-and-containerconfig-of-docker-inspect).

 ### Removing containers